 Carnivore Diet Thought Process

-By going carnivore you get rid of all the crap in your diet like sugar, processed foods, grains, flours, soy, GMO products, and artificial sweeteners, just to name a few.
+By going carnivore, you get rid of all the crap in your diet like sugar, processed foods, grains, flour, soy, GMO products, and artificial sweeteners, just to name a few.

 - 11 Reasons to Quit Alcohol on a Carnivore Diet (#2 is Scary)

 - Can You Drink Coffee On The Carnivore Diet?
 (Why and Why not?)

 Good Things About Tea

 Tea has been studied thoroughly over the past decades.

 Some researchers try to tie in the correlation that tea is associated with longer lifespans as they look at countries and cities with high tea consumption.

 A lot of the time, you will see places such as Japan, Korea, Hong Kong, and Singapore brought up.